msa-em/nanocartography/03_derivations.md

-Before the advent of atom probe tomography (APT), TEM had long been the most advanced technique for understanding materials properties at the highest chemical resolution (Blavette et al., 1993, Carter et al., 1996).
+Before the advent of atom probe tomography (APT), TEM had long been the most advanced technique for understanding materials properties at the highest chemical resolution {cite:p}`blavette1993tomographic, carter1996transmission`.
 Even with the ability to more precisely analyze interface chemistry by APT, S/TEM still provides a manner by which to analyze chemistry in addition to relating it to crystallography and other microstructural features such as dislocations and defects.
 More